webyrd/clpset-environment-experiments/relational-interp/README.md

 * implement `letrec`

+* implement enough of a language to synthesize `append`

+* revisit `match` in the relational interpreter, using this representation for the pattern matching environment

+* try this environment representation with a relational type inferencer

+* revisit mk-in-mk using this representation for environments and substitutions.
+For a deep embedding of mk-in-mk, may be able to remove multiple sources of recursive generate-and-test behavior.
+  Revisit my experiments combining shallow and deep mk-in-mk embeddings.

 * implement a call-by-name and/or call-by-value version of the interpreter, and explore how lazy we can be at the language semantics level when combined with lazy constraints such as